selwynpolit/demo2/book/core_values.md

 Together, these principles form the foundation of Democracy 2.0—a system where people, communities, and the planet are prioritized, innovations are celebrated, and every policy reflects a commitment to long-term, inclusive well-being.
 This approach not only protects our current freedoms but builds a resilient, dynamic framework for the future, ensuring that our democracy evolves alongside our deepest values.

-## Permaculture Ethics and Principles
+## Permaculture based Ethics

-Below is a detailed proposal on how the principles and ethics of permaculture can be integrated into Democracy 2.0, using permaculture’s core philosophies as a metaphor—and as concrete guiding principles—for creating a resilient, regenerative, and community-centered governance system.
+Below is a detailed proposal on how the ethics of permaculture can be integrated into Democracy 2.0, using permaculture’s core philosophies as a metaphor—and as concrete guiding principles—for creating a resilient, regenerative, and community-centered governance system.